 - You must have a Local Law permit(DOC, 287KB) from Council to burn off in the open in a township area.

 - A township area in defined as land in a residential zone or area developed mainly for housing and which abuts a road or roads with a speed limit of 50km/h or lower.

 - You do not need a permit to burn off in non-township areas outside of the declared fire danger period.

 - You must have public liability insurance.

 - You must register your burn with the CFA on 1800 668 511 and notify the operator of your permit number 30 minutes before ignition.

-- This is so CFA and emergency services are aware of your activities as often 000 is dialled when a fire is noticed.
+- This is so the CFA and emergency services are aware of your activities because often 000 is dialled when a fire is noticed.

 What happens if I don't follow the rules?

 Council enforcement officers can fine you $500 under Local Law No.2.
 Our rangers are often made aware of illegal burning in towns.
 They will attend and issue fines accordingly.